Missouri Route 20: Saline County

-Promptly after leaving Lafayette County and entering Saline County, Route 20 passes though the city of Blackburn.
+Promptly after leaving Lafayette County and entering Saline County, Route 20 passes through the city of Blackburn.
 (Note: Although the city of Blackburn extends into both Lafayette and Saline counties, Route 20 only passes through the part of the city that is located in Saline County.)
 About 1 mi east of Blackburn Route 20 connects with the south end of another Route BB at another T intersection.
 (This Route BB heads north to US 24 in Grand Pass.)
 Approximately 2.7 mi farther east Route 20 connects with Missouri Route 127 (Route 127) at yet another T intersection.
 (Route 127 heads south towards Sweet Springs.)
 From the western Route 20 / Route 127 runs concurrently for 1 mi before Route 127 splits off at a T intersection.
 (Route 127 heads north to pass through Mount Leonard before ending at U.S. Route 65, west of Malta Bend.

 About 2+1/2 mi east of its eastern junction with Route 127, Route 20 connects with the south end of the northern segment of Route EE at one more T intersection.
 Approximately 1+1/2 mi farther east the concurrent Route 20 / Route EE connects with the southern end of County Road 419 (CR 419) and the southern segment of Route EE.
-(While CR 419 heads north, Route EE heads south towards Interstate 70 / U.S. Route 40 [I‑70 / US 40].)
+(While CR 419 heads north, Route EE heads south towards Interstate 70 / U.S. Route 40 [I-70 / US 40].)
 Approximately 1 mi farther east, Route 20 curves to proceed north for about 1 mi before curving to proceed east once again.
 In the middle of the last curve Route 20 connects with the south end of Route Z at a T intersection on the southern edge of the small unincorporated community of Shackleford.
 (Route Z heads northerly to pass through Shackleford.)